ibm-cloud-docs/containers/cs_uc_health.md

 The nonprofit also provides apps that run on non-bare metal nodes of the global cluster.
 The apps view and extract the aggregated data and the ML app output.
 These apps are accessible by a public endpoint, which is secured by the API Gateway to the world.
 Then, researchers and data analysts from everywhere can download data sets and do their own analysis.

-**Hosting research workloads on {{site.data.keyword.containerlong_notm}}**
+**Hosting research workloads on {[product_name_notm}}**

-Developers started by deploying their research-sharing SaaS apps in containers with {{site.data.keyword.containerlong_notm}}.
+Developers started by deploying their research-sharing SaaS apps in containers with {[product_name_notm}}.
 They created clusters for a Development environment that allow worldwide Developers to collaboratively deploy app improvements quickly.

 Security first: The Development Exec chose bare metal to host the research clusters.
-With bare metal for {{site.data.keyword.containerlong_notm}}, the sensitive research workloads now have familiar isolation but within the flexibility of public cloud.
+With bare metal for {[product_name_notm}}, the sensitive research workloads now have familiar isolation but within the flexibility of public cloud.
 Because this nonprofit also has a partnership with pharmaceutical companies, app security is crucial.
 Competition is fierce, and corporate espionage is possible.
 From that secure core, Vulnerability Advisor provides scanning:
 * Image vulnerability scanning
 * Policy scanning based on ISO 27k
 * Live container scanning